ubercraig/react-trivia-frontend/README.md

 * Randomly select which player goes first
 * Users take turns answering 1 question of their choosing of any value each round
 * Correct answer adds question value to score, wrong answers subtracts question value to score.
-* One question randomly selected to be Double Value at start of game.
+* One question randomly selected to be Jackpot!! at start of game.
+User can wager any amount of available points.

 ## MVP - Features
 * Full stack - Python / flask
-* 3rd party API Calls
+* 3rd party API Calls - Jservice
 * Users stored in database.
 * Win loss record stored in database.
 Rank based on # of wins (Rookie, Intermediate, Pro, Master)
 * CSS framework.
 Utilize animation and sound.